Temple Israel celebrated its 150th Anniversary Reunion!

 The rimonim were repaired by Scott Petit of Petit Jewelry Designs of Charleston, who has done similar work for the Temple over the past few years.
 As always, the repair to our treasured pieces was beautifully done, and Scott donated his labor.
 His generosity is greatly appreciated.

-– Gayle Tigger-Shaw, President
+– Gayle Twigger-Shaw, President

 From Wikipedia: